hiddify/hiddify.com/docs/manager/domain-worker-cdn-and-tunneling/Tutorial-for-setting-up-Dokodemo-door-tunnel-as-relay-server.md

 Also, install HiddifyManager on the main server, whose installation guide is available [here](https://hiddify.com/manager/installation-and-setup/guide/).

-## Installing the tunnel on the main and Relay server
+## Installing the tunnel on the main and relay server
 You must install this tunnel program on **both servers**.
 To do this, first connect to the server with root and run the following codes:
 First, download the program with the following command.
 ```